Campus violence in India: Kerala, 2019

 On 12 July 2019, communist students stabbed a student inside the University college campus in Thiruvananthapuram.
 The attack was carried out for the reason of "singing songs inside the campus along with lady students."

 In Kerala Varma College, Thrissur, the principal had to leave his job when the Hindu right wing students created an issue about the communist students defiling Hindu gods in a campus poster.

 As the political rivalries between the communist parties and the Hindu right wing students have disrupted the smooth running of the educational organizations all over the country.
 The issue is a bit more serious in southern states like Kerala where some students even resort to attacking the teachers and principals of the colleges.

-Jamia Millia Islamia, 2019 Attack
+Jamia Millia Islamia, 2019

 On 15 December, the Delhi Police entered the Jamia Milia Islamia University campus and allegedly assaulted several students after a mob of unidentified people set a few public buses on fire nearby.
 While police claimed they entered the campus to identify the agitators, several ground reports and eyewitnesses indicate that there was a brutal crackdown by Delhi Police on the Jamia campus.
 The testimonies from those present in Jamia Millia Islamia University on Sunday, suggest that the police targeted individuals indiscriminately, even entering the mosque on campus and hurting a local cleric.